The Ultimate Guide to Opening an Art Gallery

 Connecting with people both in and out of the art world will aid your efforts in art gallery marketing.
 Network with other art galleries in your neighborhood to promote each other.
 Organize an art walk night where neighbors can stop by each gallery and peruse the art while enjoying a drink.

-Another good way to draw people into your art gallery is to list the venue on Peerspace and take event requests.
+Another good way to draw people into your art gallery is to list your venue on Peerspace and take event requests.
 Hosting events in your gallery brings new clientele in that might never have seen your art and provides another source of revenue.
 Invite community organizations to hold parties in your space.

 Again, this introduces your gallery to potential buyers and builds relationships with local leaders to increase the success of opening nights at your gallery.